vmware-archive/old-weblogic-buildpack/README.md

         /bin/sh ./setupPathsAndEnv.sh; /Users/sparameswaran/workspace/wlsSampleApp/.java-buildpack/weblogic/domains/cfDomain/startWebLogic.sh

     ```

 * The buildpack would log the status and progress during the various execution stages into the .java-buildpack.log folder underneath the exploded-app directory.
-  This can be quite useful to debugging any issues or changes.
+  This log can be quite useful to debugging any issues or changes.

 * The complete JDK/JRE and WebLogic Server install as well as the domain would be created under the .java-buildpack folder of the exploded application.

   Structure of the App, JDK and WLS Domain